 - Scoop a few ladles of your Genovese sauce over your pasta and mix it in.

-- Serve them together at the table with copious amounts of fresh Parmesan.
+- Serve with copious amounts of fresh Parmesan.

 Nutrition